mohsenoid/Android-Interview-Questions/OOP.md

      * many client-specific interfaces are better than one general-purpose interface.
    * **D**ependency inversion principle:
      * Program to an interface, not to an implementation.
-     * The high-level module must not depend on the low-level module, but they should depend on abstractions. one should “Depend upon Abstractions.
+     * The high-level module must not depend on the low-level module, but they should depend on abstractions.
+One should “Depend upon Abstractions.
 Do not depend upon concretions.
      * You wouldn’t wire a lamp directly to your house.

-12. #### Why we use the builder design pattern?
-How Kotlin improves this use case?
+12. #### Why do we use the builder design pattern?
+How did Kotlin improve this use case?

    * to avoid multiple implementations of the constructor for setting different fields in a class.